orbitmines/archive/projects/Project - Social.md

 Doing work in a separate repository: https://github.com/orbitmines/ray

-Notice me @NGI @nlnet, exploratory
+Notice me @NGI @nlnet, exploratory research is the future~